avaneev/biteopt/README.md

 counter-productive (increases convergence time considerably).
 It is more efficient to run several optimizers in parallel with different random seeds.

-2. The default population size formula 12+Dim*2 works well for most functions, however some functions converge faster if a higher population size is used.
+2. The default population size formula 12+Dim*2 works well for most non-convex functions, however some functions converge better if a higher population size is used.
+Tests have revealed that convex problems converge better with a population as large as 12+Dim*6, but possibly at the expense of a longer convergence time.
-On the other hand, using an overly large population size may also increase convergence time.

 3. The method currently uses "short-cuts" which can be considered as "tricks"